Parser expressions¤

 base: "micro"

-or full form:
+or the full form:

 !PARSE.FRAC